KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Hover by dancj](https://github.com/dancj/MMM-Hover)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-Hue by MitchSS](https://github.com/MitchSS/MMM-Hue)